How to Use Wax for Teeth Braces: A Parent’s Guide

 Understand Orthodontic Wax: Purpose and Benefits

 After dental adjustments, children often experience increased sensitivity.
-Wax can provide immediate relief, helping ease the transition and maintain comfort.
+Wax can provide comfort, helping ease the transition and maintain comfort.
 The best part?
 Applying wax is straightforward and can be done at home, making it a convenient solution for both parents and children.
 Just wash your hands, take a small piece of wax (about the size of a pea), roll it into a ball, and press it onto the bracket or wire causing irritation.
 A pea-sized piece is usually enough to cover the area, ensuring effective protection.

 Apply Orthodontic Wax: Step-by-Step Instructions

 Dealing with braces can be a tough experience for kids, and as a parent, it’s natural to worry about their comfort.
 Many children feel pressure and discomfort when they first get their braces, which can lead to anxiety about their treatment.
-But don’t worry – there’s a simple solution that can help ease their pain: dental wax.
+But don’t worry – there’s a simple solution that can help ease their pain: orthodontic wax.

 - Wash Your Hands: Start by washing your hands thoroughly with soap and water.
 This step is crucial to keep bacteria away from your child’s mouth.